+Notifying party(ies).
 Notification of a full merger must be jointly made by the merging companies.
-In case of acquisition of control over one or more undertakings, the notification must be filed by the undertakings (or persons) acquiring control.
+In case of acquisition of control over one or more undertakings, the notification must be filed by the undertakings (or persons) acquiring control, although in changes of joint control over an existing joint venture, existing controlling shareholders that are not part of the transaction are not required to intervene as notifying parties (see case 47/2008, Sonae Distribuição/RAR Holdings/JV, decision of 15 September 2008).
 Joint notifications must be presented by a common representative empowered to send and receive documents on behalf of all the notifying parties.

+Notification Fees.
 According to the Competition Act and to Regulation 1/E/2003, the effectiveness of the notification is dependent on the payment of filing fees by the notifying parties.

-- The base fee is due upon notification and amounts to: - i) €7,500 if the aggregate turnover in Portugal is below or equal to €150 million; - ii) €15,000 if the turnover is more than €150 million and below or equal to €300 million; and - iii) €25,000 if the turnover is more than €300 million. - The additional fee is due upon the opening of a Phase 2 investigation and corresponds to 50% of the base fee.
+The base fee is due upon notification and amounts to:

+- €7,500 if the aggregate turnover in Portugal is below or equal to €150 million: - €15,000 if the turnover is more than €150 million and below or equal to €300 million; and - iii) €25,000 if the turnover is more than €300 million.

+The additional fee is due upon the opening of a Phase 2 investigation and corresponds to 50% of the base fee.